stonemjs/docs/src/docs/architecture/middleware.md

 :::

 #### `alias`
-A named identifier you can use to reference the middleware later — for example, in route definitions:
+A named identifier you can use to reference the middleware later, for example, in route definitions:
 ```ts
 @Get({ middleware: ['auth'] })
 ```